Norcia: History

 Traces of human settlement in Norcia's area date back to the Neolithic Age.

 The town's known history begins with settlement by the Sabines in the 5th century BC.
 After the conquest by the Romans in the 3rd century BC, it was an ally of ancient Rome in 205 BC, during the Second Punic War, when it was known in Latin as Nursia, but the earliest extant Roman ruins date from around the 1st century.
 The renegade general Quintus Sertorius, who famously fought a guerrilla war in Spain against the Roman government (80–72 BC), was born in Nursia in c.
 123 BC.
 Another famous Nursian of Roman times was Vespasia Polla (born c.
 15 BC), the mother of the emperor Vespasian.

 St. Benedict, the founder of the Benedictine monastic system, and his twin sister St. Scholastica, were born here in AD 480.
 In the 8th century, an oratory was built so pilgrims could pray at St. Benedict's birthplace.
 Monks came to Norcia in the 10th century.
 Contemporary monks care for the Monastery of St. Benedict, built over the Roman ruins of the house of Sts.
 Benedict and Scholastica.

 In the 6th century Norcia was conquered by the Lombards, becoming part of the Duchy of Spoleto.
 In the 9th century it suffered from Saracen attacks, which started a period of deep decadence.
 In the 11th century, it was part of the domain of St. Henry, Holy Roman Emperor.
 In the 12th century Norcia became an independent commune within the Papal territories, with an increasing political and economical prestige.
 The collaboration with the Benedictine abbey in Preci led to the creation of the Schola Chirurgica.
 Studies at this institution contributed to Norcia residents improving their swine breeding.
 The powerful Spoleto and the 1324 earthquake thwarted the city's ambitions, and in 1354 it was returned definitively to the Papal authority.

 On 24 August 2016, a magnitude 6.2 earthquake and numerous strong aftershocks struck near Norcia, causing major damage to the towns in the region.
 The people in the town of Norcia were not injured.
-The town of Norcia itself only suffered structural damage but this displaced many citizens.
-However, several small towns around the town received heavy damage and many collapsed buildings.
+Though many citizens were displaced, the town itself only suffered structural damage.
+However, several small surrounding towns received heavy damage and many collapsed buildings.

-On 30 October 2016, another magnitude 6.5 earthquake rocked Norcia, causing heavy damage to the city: among other buildings, the Basilica of St. Benedict was destroyed.
+On 30 October 2016, another magnitude 6.5 earthquake rocked Norcia, causing heavy damage to the city: among other buildings, the nave of the Basilica of St. Benedict was destroyed.